-In short, the contents of your publications and pages are stored in the wp_posts table of your database, while your publication and page templates are stored in your archive.
-Because wordpress uses dynamic PHP templates to display its content, it doesn't store an individual HTML file for each page of your site.
+In a nutshell, the contents of your posts and pages are stored in the wp_posts table of your database, while your post and page templates are stored in your file system.
+Because WordPress uses dynamic PHP templates to generate its content, it doesn't store an individual HTML file for each page of your site.
 Every time you visit a WordPress site, it loads a set of PHP scripts that query the database for the required content, and uses that content to create an HTML page on the fly, before sending that page to your browser.
-Ideally, you will have an automatic backup solution for your entire site, but you can also export a copy of the database directly through phpMyAdmin.
+Ideally, you should have an automated backup solution for your entire site, but you can also export a copy of the database directly through phpMyAdmin.

 WordPress stores the content and metadata of your posts and pages in the database, and that data is dynamically merged into the PHP templates of your current theme, which you can find on your file system.
 Within this directory, single.php is your single post template, while page.php is your page template.
 Posts and pages are stored in the WordPress database.
 This is an essential part of how your WordPress site works.Without it, none of your pages or posts would be saved and would not be displayed when someone visited them.

 The WordPress database stores your pages and posts by dividing all items into 12 tables.
 All tables connect to each other and are essential for keeping your pages and posts in a safe place.
 Of all the tables in the database, wp_posts is the most important.Now that you know where your WordPress posts and pages are stored, you can easily export them.
 In this post, I'll show you how the WordPress database works and how WordPress builds a page from the database when a visitor comes to your site.